Patika-PayCore-BootCamp-Organization/hw-6-eminyilmazz/LoanApplication/README.md

 3. Navigate to the project files, and run ```mvn clean install```
 4. Then run ```mvn spring-boot:run```

-The server will run on localhost:8080 by default and PostgreSQL will have dummy data from dummy.sql.
+&nbsp;&nbsp;&nbsp;&nbsp;The server will run on localhost:8080 by default and PostgreSQL will have dummy data from dummy.sql.
-If you don't want to run with maven cmd commands, open the project as a maven project with your IDE.
+&nbsp;&nbsp;&nbsp;&nbsp;If you don't want to run with maven cmd commands, open the project as a maven project with your IDE.
-Don't forget to run it with maven clean install.
+&nbsp;&nbsp;&nbsp;&nbsp;Don't forget to run it with maven clean install.

 ##Diagrams